GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 [declarativeNetRequest](/docs/extensions/reference/declarativeNetRequest/) rule conditions have been updated to allow extensions to better target requests based on the request's "request" and "initiator" domains.
 The relevant condition properties are `initiatorDomains`, `excludedInitiatorDomains`, `requestDomains`, and `excludedRequestDomains`.
-Also, the engineer that implemented this change announced this change and answered some questions form developers in this [chromium-extensions thread](https://groups.google.com/a/chromium.org/g/chromium-extensions/c/4971ZS9cI7E).
+See also this [chromium-extensions thread](https://groups.google.com/a/chromium.org/g/chromium-extensions/c/4971ZS9cI7E).

 ### Chrome 100: Resolved issue with scripting.executeScript on newly created tabs {: #m100-executescript-bugfix }

-There was a longstanding issue where calling `scripting.executeScript()` on a newly created tab or window could fail.
-These should be resolved now and it should execute as you would expect.
+Fixed a longstanding issue where calling `scripting.executeScript()` on a newly created tab or window could fail.

 ### Chrome 100: native messaging port keeps service worker alive {: #m100-native-msg-lifetime }